Yaariyan (2014 film): Soundtrack

+The soundtrack for the film was composed by Pritam.
+There is also a special number by Honey Singh titled Sunny Sunny.
+Mithoon rendered tracks for this film as well.
+Arko also composed a track.
+Audio album of the movie was released on 3 December 2013 through T-Series.

 Critical reception

 The film received generally negative reviews.
-Madhureeta Mukherjee from The Times of India gave the movie 3 stars stating "Divya's debut film 'Yaariyan' is mounted on a large canvas with impressive production value."

-Prithvi KC of Vellore Times has stated that the movie wasn't up to the hype created.
 Saibal Chatterjee for NDTV Movies gave the film 1 star out of 5, stating that Yaariyan "makes no sense at all".
-Paloma Sharma for Rediff gave the movie 0.5 out of 5 stars and wrote: "Yaariyan may be targeted at a young audience but every single teenager who chooses to watch it will be insulting their own intelligence".
+Paloma Sharma for Rediff gave the film 0.5 out of 5 stars and wrote: "Yaariyan may be targeted at a young audience but every single teenager who chooses to watch it will be insulting their own intelligence".
 Madhureeta Mukherjee from Times of India gave the film 2 stars out of 5.
 She stated that "Yaariyan is nothing to gush about, but the teenies can watch this one for a lark...and some yo-yo beats!".